 Reducing Payment Mistakes

 If a payment does go wrong, having all your transaction records in one place makes it much easier to trace the issue and provide proof of payment.
 This centralised record simplifies communication with both your bank and the utility provider, speeding up resolution.
-It's about building a strong system that protects you from common financial blunders.
+It is about building a strong system that protects you from common financial blunders.

-While many do, some can remain in a 'pending' state for up to one business day (T+1) before reversal, as per official NPCI guidelines, requiring you to monitor the status closely.
+A widespread myth is that all failed digital payments automatically reverse instantly.
+While many do, some can remain in a ‘pending’ state for up to one business day (T+1) before reversal, as per official NPCI guidelines, requiring you to monitor the status closely.

 Key Benefits for Your Household Budget